Building brand authority for SEO – a framework

 • Customer support

 Prepare and ask smart questions (LLMs are your friends here).
-Your goal of both these exercises is to identify recurring topics and boil them down to what makes the brand unique and helpful.
+Your goal for both these exercises is to identify recurring topics and boil them down to what makes the brand unique and helpful.

-Building brand authority is applying the brand lens to anything you’re working on after this.
-You’ll be speaking from a place of USPs to actual customers and prospects with real problems (more on that below).
+Building brand authority will come down to applying the brand lens to anything you work on after this.
+You’ll be speaking from a place of USPs (unique selling points) to actual customers and prospects with real problems (more on that below).

 Creating brand-aligned content